 We all want to live in a fairer and more just society, but when the world’s eight richest people control the same wealth between them as the poorest half of the world’s population, it can be hard to know where to start to tackle inequality.
-These interactive evenings will deepen your understanding of issues related to globalisation and development, introduce you to like-minded, passionate peers, and ultimately help you understand yourself and your role in bringing about change.
+These interactive evenings will deepen your understanding of issues related to development and globalisation, introduce you to like-minded, passionate peers, and ultimately help you understand yourself and your role in bringing about change.

 We welcome students from all disciplines to apply and no prior knowledge of development issues is needed.
-The course costs just €25, thanks to the support of Irish Aid.
-Places are limited to 30 per course and allocated on a first-come, first-serve basis.
+The course costs just €25 thanks to the support of Irish Aid.
+Places are limited and allocated on a first-come, first-serve basis.

 Upon completion of the course, participants will receive a Certificate of Completion from STAND.
 Participants must have attended at least 75% of sessions in order to receive their Certificate of Completion.

 We host workshop-style sessions, with lots of interactive discussions, debates, and group work!
 Our Global Issues course cover the following:

 This session allows participants to explore a range of definitions and perspectives on development; become familiar with key concepts such as poverty, inequality and sustainability; develop an understanding of the root causes, consequences and solutions of global poverty and inequality, and explore the purpose and rationale of the Sustainable Development Goals.

 In this session, participants will have the opportunity to develop an understanding of different types of migration; develop an understanding of the reasons for migration; explore migration policies on a local and global level and the implications for immigrants, and explore opportunities for taking collective action.